oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 "dev": "vite --port 3000",
 ```

-This will force your application to run on port 3000 which is the same port you set up your Login Callbacks for Okta.
+This will force your application to run on port 3000 which is the same port you set up for your Login Callbacks for Okta.

 #### Update main.js to set up Okta